-Peptide found to induce autophagy resulting in defense against diseasesJanuary 31st, 2013 in Medical research
+Peptide found to induce autophagy resulting in defense against diseasesJanuary 31, 2013 by Bob Yirka in Medicine & Health / Medical research

 (Medical Xpress)—A multi-disciplined team of researchers from the United States and The Netherlands has found that introducing a certain type of peptide into mice cells induces autophagy, which in turn helps in fighting diseases.
 In their paper published in the journal Nature, the researchers describe how introducing the peptide Tat- Beclin 1 into mice cells resulted in a natural process known as autophagy becoming active, which in turn was found to help combat several types of diseases.

 Autophagy is a natural process that occurs in cells.
 Its purpose is to remove material from the cell that is not needed – to clean things up.
 Scientists have known for some time that the process helps in the fight against infectious diseases.
 Up till now however, they have been forced to watch from the sidelines as the process came about naturally.
 In this new research, led by Beth Levine, the team found that a protein known as Tat- Beclin 1 can force the process to come about unnaturally.

 The protein was discovered by another team led by Levine nearly 15 years ago and she and colleagues have been studying its properties and the way it is used in organisms ever since.
 In this new research, the team has discovered that its presence can induce the onset of autophagy in cells.

 To find out if the onset of artificially induced autophagy in cells might actually lead to health benefits, the research team first added the protein to cell cultures in a dish in a lab.
 In so doing, they found it contributed to removing other proteins involved with Huntington's disease and also increased the survival rate of cells infected with West Nile virus, HIV, and listeria.